-Time magazine has christened Rohit Bal as the ‘Master of Fabrics and Fantasy’.
-The celebrated fashion designer of shows staged from London to Paris to New York; and design collaborator of Louboutin Shoes and Conran Stores.
-Bal’s client tele includes Uma Thurman, Cindy Crawford, Pamela Anderson, Naomi Campbell and Anna Kournikova.
-A veteran of the Indian fashion industry, Bal has been associated with numerous projects one of the most recent ones being designing a one of its kind bed for Savior beds which when ready will be auctioned to raise funds and awareness for Rohit’s chosen charities.
-As Mr Bal tells us, opening restaurants and designing a luxury hotel in Goa is just the beginning.
+Time magazine has christened Rohit Bal as the ‘Master of Fabrics and Fantasy.’
+The celebrated fashion designer of shows staged from London to Paris to New York; and collaborated with Louboutin Shoes and Conran Stores.
+Bal’s client tele includes Uma Thurman, Cindy Crawford, Pamela Anderson, Naomi Campbell, and Anna Kournikova.
+A veteran of the Indian fashion industry, Bal has been associated with numerous projects, one of the most recent ones being designing a one of its kind bed for Savior beds, which, when ready, will be auctioned to raise funds and awareness for Rohit’s chosen charities.
+As Mr. Bal tells us, opening restaurants and designing a luxury hotel in Goa is just the beginning.

 What propelled you to make a jump from couture to a collaboration with Savoir Beds?

 ”Sensual, luxurious, seductive, and beautiful.
 These are the words that come to mind when I think of a Savoir Bed.
-Six international designers will be designing beds and I am the only Indian designer.
-It is a very prestigious platform and I do love designing interiors and designing a bed is something that I never thought of, but its an incredible opportunity and I am very happy to be associated with it.
+Six international designers will be designing beds, and I am the only Indian designer.
+It is a very prestigious platform, and I love designing interiors; designing a bed is something that I never thought of, but it’s an incredible opportunity, and I am very happy to be associated with it.

 How different will this collection be from the current line of Savoir beds?

 They will be exhibiting these beds in London Fashion week and then in New York, Paris and Milan.
-The bed I am designing will be made purely on the basis of ethics and creativity and at the end of the day the bed will be auctioned for a charity.
+The bed I am designing will be made purely based on ethics and creativity, and at the end of the day, the bed will be auctioned for charity.

 Do you plan to continue your association with Savior beds in the years to come?

-I sleep on a Savior bed at home so I understand why people would want to buy it.
-It is fantastic and I would love to carry my association with Savior beds.
+I sleep on a Savior bed at home, so I understand why people want to buy it.
+It is fantastic, and I would love to carry my association with Savior beds.

 From models sporting sindoor, models strutting in water, to converting a roof into a ramp more recently, you are famed for your histrionics.
 What inspires these ideas?

-Any of these ideas just happen to me one or two hours before the show.
-The girl going into the water at the end of the show and men wearing sindhoor.
+Any of these ideas happen to be one or two hours before the show.
+The girl going into the water at the end of the show and men wearing sindoor.
 It is all very spontaneous.
-I am not a planner, I work on instincts.
+I am not a planner; I work on instincts.

 Can you tell us more about your upcoming Luxury hotel project in Goa?

-Rohit remained tight lipped on divulging any details but did say that the hotel would be complete in 2014 and will be something done in Goa, by Goa but for an global traveler.
-Old buildings in Goa have a distinct Portuguese architecture I will be making use of that but with a modern twist.
-It will be focused on ultra luxury and everything from the facade to a lamp in the room will be designed by Rohit Bal.
+Rohit remained tight-lipped on divulging any details but said that the hotel would be complete in 2014 and be something done in Goa, by Goa but for a global traveler.
+Old buildings in Goa have a distinct Portuguese architecture.
+I will be making use of that but with a modern twist.
+It will be focused on ultra-luxury, and Rohit Bal will design everything from the facade to a lamp in the room.

 One item in your closet that defines luxury?